sowrabh-msft/adaptivecards-v2-docs/README.md

 ## Backward compatibility
 In order for your cards to be backward compatible and work for users on older versions of Teams, it is important that you include `fallback` property with value as `Action.Submit` in each of your `Action.Execute` buttons.

 This ensures that even  in older clients where `Action.Execute` is not supported, buttons get rendered properly.
 Make sure that you provide support to handle `Action.Submit` in addition to `Action.Execute` in your bot service.

+## Important Note
+Some older Teams clients do not support fallback property when not wrapped in an `ActionSet`.
+In order to not break on such clients, it is **strongly recommended** that you wrap _all_ your `Action.Execute` in `ActionSet`.
+See example below on how to wrap `Action.Execute` in `ActionSet`.

 ```JSON
 {